lilac-gb/marketplace/README.md

 git clone git@github.com:lilac-gb/marketplace.git MarketPlace
 ```

-## !!!
-For windows users !!!

-if you have errors with file init-project.sh

-For fixed process you need to install Notepad++

-You need to convert /src/init-project.sh like

-`Edit > EOL Conversion > UNIX/OSX Format`

 ### I think you install docker yet

 Go to settings of docker and add this folder `MarketPlace` to share project, if you don't do this project will break on start